 - Whisk the confectioners’ sugar and maple syrup together, adding a few drops of water, if necessary, to make the glaze thick but runny.
 Drizzle the glaze over the cake with a small spoon.
 Serve at room temperature.

-- Make Homemade Cake Flour: If you don’t have cake flour, you can substitute 2¼ cups all-purpose flour plus ¼ cup cornstarch.
+- Make Homemade Cake Flour: If you don’t have cake flour, you can make your own.
+Simply combine 2¼ cups all-purpose flour plus ¼ cup cornstarch.

 More #FallFlavors Recipes Below: